ABG Tenders Noticeboard

 THE DEPARTMENT OF COMMERCE, TRADE AND ECONOMIC DEVELOPMENT:

 Headed by Secretary Alex Kerangpuna under the ministerial leadership of Honorable PATRICK NISIRA and Member for Halia Constituency, ABG Minister for Commerce, Trade, Industry and Economic Development.
-Its mandate is focused on Commerce and Trade, Economic Development, Telecommunications policy, Small Business Enterprises, Micro-finance, Tourism and Shipping Services.
+Its mandate is focused on Commerce and Trade, Economic Development, Small Business Enterprises, Micro-finance, Tourism and Shipping Services.

 INVESTING IN BOUGAINVILLE